 Animal welfare has changed a lot in the last 20 years, and these changes have almost always been for the better.

 But one thing that’s remained stubbornly the same is attitudes toward surrendering a pet.
-Too often what is one of the most difficult and heart-wrenching decisions a pet owner could make is wrongly seen as callous — a choice made out indifference, not compassion.
+Too often what is one of the most difficult and heart-wrenching decisions a pet owner could make is wrongly seen as callous — a choice made out of indifference, not compassion.

 March 10, 2026 — The 50/50 jackpot in the Ottawa Humane Society’s For the Love of Animals Lottery has reached $25,000 and continues to grow, giving supporters across Ontario the chance to win big while helping animals in need.